FZU312lab/AMCOD/README.md

 [**Paper**](LINK_TO_PAPER) | [**Dataset**](LINK_TO_DATASET) | [**BibTeX**](#citation)

 **AMCOD** is the first NECT dataset specifically curated for the segmentation of colorectal obstruction in emergency scenarios.

-Unlike existing benchmarks that focus on elective surgery or normal anatomy, AMCOD addresses the critical domain shift caused by emergency pathology.
+## 🔐 Data Access (数据访问)
+The full AMCOD dataset will be open-sourced upon paper acceptance.

+**For Reviewers / Early Research Access:**
+If you require access to the dataset for reproduction or review purposes before the official release, please contact the corresponding author via email: `[your_email@example.com]`.
+Please include your institution and the purpose of usage in the request.

 ## 🔥 Why AMCOD?

-Current segmentation models fail in emergency settings due to the **"Visual Gap"**:

-1. **Modality Shift:** Routine datasets use Contrast-Enhanced CT (CECT), while emergencies rely on **Non-Contrast CT (NECT)**.
-2. **Morphological Shift:** Normal intestines are tubular, while obstructed ones exhibit **Extreme Dilation** (proximal) and **Complete Collapse** (distal).

-AMCOD provides **86 high-quality NECT scans** with voxel-level annotations to bridge this gap, serving as a robust benchmark for **Topological Continuity** and **Low-Contrast Segmentation**.

-## 🚀 Dataset Highlights

-- **Real-world Emergency Data:** Collected from a 10-year clinical cohort.
-- **Pathological Topology:** Explicitly captures the transition from dilated to collapsed segments.
-- **Challenging Benchmarks:** Targets the "Corner Cases" of medical segmentation (collapsed lumen, adhesions).
+While current public datasets have advanced the field of medical segmentation, they are primarily optimized for normal anatomy or tumor detection in contrast-enhanced images.

+AMCOD aims to extend these capabilities to **emergency settings** by providing data that reflects real-world clinical constraints:
+* **Modality:** Non-Enhanced CT (NECT) without bowel preparation.
+* **Pathology:** Complex topological changes induced by acute obstruction (e.g., extreme dilation and collapse).

+This dataset offers a resource for developing algorithms that are robust to low-contrast images and severe anatomical deformations.